*This article discusses what happens if your soldier is KIA. It is not an easy subject to write about or read. You have been warned.*

 They typically also will cut off communication from overseas until the notification can be made to ensure the family does not find out through other means.

-Typically, someone from the unit along with a CAO (Casualty Assistance Officer) will go to the home of the primary and secondary next of kin to make the notification.
+Typically, someone from the unit, along with a CAO (Casualty Assistance Officer), will go to the home of the primary and secondary next of kin to make the notification.

-The CAO is assigned to your family and will be there for you for months after your soldier’s death.
+The CAO is assigned to your family and will be available for you for months after your soldier’s death.
 They will physically be there with you to assist in funeral arrangements, transportation to Dover if you want to be there when the casket arrives, etc.